wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.4.4 - 2013-04-22 =
+* added translations of the "loading..." message in forms
+* added download link to theme's .zip file in theme detail pages
+* added possibility to hide our update page's kitten.
+It hurt some feelings
+* added protection on looping install process resulting in duplication of default list or newsletter
+* fixed sending autoresponders twice after importing same csv file

 = 2.4.3 - 2013-04-03 =
 * improved subscription form rendering and support of unicode/special characters